ctchou/dircifrar/README.md

 directory set up using `dircifrar init-crypt`.
 The user is first prompted for the old password and then for the new password, which needs to be typed in twice.

+Note that `dircifrar change-password <dir_path>` does not change the master key.
+Hence the already encrypted files and subdirectories in `<dir_path>` need not be re-encrypted.
+In contrast, `dircifrar init-crypt` always generates a new master key, which renders all already encrypted files and subdirectories unusable.
+Note also that there is no way to recover a forgotten or lost password.

 ```
     dircifrar push [-v] [-d] <local_dir> <remote_dir>